Guide to Find the Best Dive Computers for Beginners – Editor’s Picks for 2018

 - Do you 100% understand the information you’re reading?
 If not, you’re putting your life at risk.

-Any qualified diver would never go down without having access to some sort of navigation equipment.
-The more pressure you find yourself in, the more disorienting it can be, and no matter how much you think you know, under the water is another story.
+The more pressure you find yourself in, the more disorienting it can be.
+No matter how much you think you know, under the water is another story.
 Navigation is critical and owning a dive computer with an old-fashioned compass is pivotal in your safety.
 Without this, you may not know how to get to shore, or back to your boat for safety.

 Life-Saving Depth Gauge